codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 * **The uploaded certificate and provisioning profile do not match.** For example, you're using a development certificate and a distribution profile to sign the build, or the certificate used for signing is not included in the provisioning profile.

-* **You don’t have the required entitlements enabled for your app in Apple Developer portal.** In such cases, you will often see an error message similar to this one:
+* **You don't have the required entitlements enabled for your app in Apple Developer portal.** In such cases, you will often see an error message similar to this one:

-    > Code Signing Error: “Runner” requires a provisioning profile with the Push Notifications feature.
+    > Code Signing Error: "Runner" requires a provisioning profile with the Push Notifications feature.
 Select a provisioning profile in the Signing & Capabilities editor.

-    Check your app’s entitlements by going to **Apple Developer portal > Certificates, identifier & profiles > Identifiers > App ID**.
+    Check your app's entitlements by going to **Apple Developer portal > Certificates, identifier & profiles > Identifiers > App ID**.

 * **You haven't specified the iOS scheme to be used for the `archive` action of Xcode build.**  This applies when your app has custom iOS schemes.
 By default, Codemagic builds the `Runner` scheme, but you can use the `FCI_FLUTTER_SCHEME` [environment variable](..\building\environment-variables) to specify another scheme.